midgard.math

 Description:

-Different interpolation methods are decorated with @register_interpolator and will then become available for use as kind in interpolate and moving_window.
+Different interpolation methods are decorated with @register_interpolator and will then become available for use as kind in interpolate function.

 Example: